Kikoku/web-integration-api-docs/source/includes/_jwt.md

 ## Example

-The provided example is a spring-boot application that polls the JWK url to fetch public keys as they're published.
+The <a href="downloads/ddc-ipp-auth-demo-master.zip">provided example</a> is a spring-boot application that polls the JWK url to fetch public keys as they're published.
 It has a single endpoint (`/jwt/validate/{jwt}`) that accepts a JWT as a path parameter and validates the signature and audience.

-### Retrieving a JWT
+## Retrieving a JWT

 A test JWT can be generated for any dealer.com site by calling `<domain>/api/jwt/vehicles?vins=` and providing a list of VINs that are valid for that site.